When you browse the web, you leave a digital footprint. It’s information about your device and the way you use it online.

-HSBC has access to this information to use for reporting, insights and marketing purposes and so does Facebook.
+HSBC has access to this information to use for reporting, insights and marketing purposes and so do Meta Ireland and Meta Platforms.

 This helps HSBC improve our offering on Facebook and create better marketing.
 HSBC may also see this information if HSBC has communicated with you on Facebook.
 HSBC does this because it helps us know who we’re speaking to.

-Within the European Union, Facebook Ireland is a ‘joint controller’ with us in law for processing where we collect information about you:
+Within the European Union, Meta Ireland is a ‘joint controller’, and within the UK, Meta Platforms is a ‘joint controller’, with us in law for processing where we collect information about you: